Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Alexandrov reflection method for catenoidal type ends

-The Alexandrov reflection method is very useful any time we get a local interior maximum for the Alexandrov function.
-Although the function $\Lambda_1$ is not conti\-nuous in general, it is upper semicontinuous and it will attain its supremum in any compact domain.

-The next lemma shows that the Alexandrov function $\Lambda_1$ is upper semicontinuous with respect to planes as well as points.
+The Alexandrov reflection method is very useful whenever we obtain a local interior maximum for the Alexandrov function.
+Although the function $\Lambda_1$ is not continuous in general, the next lemma shows that $\Lambda_1$ is upper semicontinuous with respect to planes as well as points.
+Combined with Lemma \ref{compactness} below, this will allow us to produce maximum points of the Alexandrov function on compact sets.